Kaylaesmith1/activities-backend-api/README.md

 ![Create a Contact](images/create-contact-form.png)

-Once logged in, if the user views the details of a single contact which they created additional Update and Delete functionality becomes available.
+Once logged-in, if the user views the details of a single contact which they created additional Update and Delete functionality becomes available.
 Below the contact data, a pre-populated form is available to edit the contact.
 At the top of the screen, a delete button is available to delete the contact from the API.

 ![Contact Edit Form](images/contact-edit.png)